 There are thousands of EchoLink nodes online around the world, but sometimes it can be hard to find another station seeking a QSO.

-Introduced in EchoLink for Windows version 2.1 and the latest iOS and Android editions, the Call CQ function is a quick way to be matched up with another station also seeking an EchoLink connection.
+Introduced in EchoLink for Windows version 2.1, the latest iOS and Android editions, and EchoHam v2.28, the Call CQ function is a quick way to be matched up with another station also seeking an EchoLink connection.
 Each node calling CQ

 chooses a set of preferences such as language spoken and node type, and then automatically connects with any other node that is